nextcloud/twofactor_u2f/README.md

 In order to use this app for authentication, you have to use a browser that supports the U2F standard:
 * Google Chrome
 * Chromium
+* Firefox
-* Firefox in combination with [this extension](https://addons.mozilla.org/en-US/firefox/addon/u2f-support-add-on/)
+  * V56 or before: In combination with [this extension](https://addons.mozilla.org/en-US/firefox/addon/u2f-support-add-on/)
+  * V57 or newer: After activation of `security.webauth.u2f` in `about:config`
 * Opera

 ## Login with external apps